hitobito/hitobito_insieme/README.md

     (Output of rake app:hitobito:roles)

-## Vertragsperioden
+## Featureperioden

-In order to distinguish code that is valid only for certain years, we made the concept of contract periods (Vertragsperioden) explicit in the code.
-See [Vertragsperioden](doc/VERTRAGSPERIODEN.md) for a detailed description (in german, as is all domain-logic in this repo).
+In order to distinguish code that is valid only for certain years, we made the concept of contract periods explicit in the code.
+Each contract period can be subdivided into several periods where a certain feature/implementation is valid.
+Therefore, we call them Featureperiode.
+See [Featureperioden](doc/FEATUREPERIODEN.md) for a detailed description (in german, as is all domain-logic in this repo).